metameshllc/solscape/README.md

-# Audit Tools
+# Sol-Scope
-A bash script for carrying out auditing processes.
+A bash script for carrying out audit pre-assessment on Solidity code.

 ### Why use it?